See The Funds' Investments section of the prospectus for further details regarding the underlying Harbor funds in which the Fund invests.

 Market and issuer risk: Securities markets are volatile and can decline significantly in response to adverse market, economic, political, regulatory or other developments, which may lower the value of securities held by the Fund, sometimes rapidly or unpredictably.
 Additionally, an adverse event or adverse economic conditions may depress the value of a particular issuer's securities or may increase the risk that issuers will not generate sufficient cash flow to service their debt obligations.

-With approximately 20% of its assets indirectly allocated to stocks, the Fund also is subject to certain risks associated with investing in stocks.
+With approximately 87% of its assets indirectly allocated to stocks as of the date of this prospectus, the Fund is primarily subject to certain risks associated with investing in stocks.
 Stocks fluctuate in price, and the value of your investment in a Target Retirement Fund may go down.
 This means that you could lose money on your investment in the Fund or the Fund may not perform as well as other possible investments.
 These fluctuations are a result of:

 Growth style risk: Over time, a growth oriented investing style may go in and out of favor, which may cause the underlying equity growth funds in which a Target Retirement Fund invests to underperform other equity funds that use different investing styles.